Study: Smartwatches predict COVID-19 | DW | 12.02.2021

 In their "Warrior Watch Study," researchers from the Icahn School of Medicine at the Mount Sinai hospital network in New York City found that Apple Watches picked up on subtle changes in people's heartbeats up to seven days before they were diagnosed with COVID-19.

 Researchers focused on changes in the study participants' heart rate variability (HRV).
-A high heart rate variability is a sign for an active, adaptable nervous system and also signals that a person's immune system is working well.
+A high heart rate variability is a sign of an active, adaptable nervous system — and also signals that a person's immune system is working well.

 “The watch showed significant changes in HRV metrics up to seven days before individuals had a positive nasal swab confirming COVID-19 infection," Dr. Robert P. Hirten, Assistant Professor of Medicine (Gastroenterology) at the Icahn School of Medicine and the study's corresponding author, said.